misiektoja/spotify_monitor/docs/installation.md

 The `:z` suffix lets Docker relabel the mounted directory on hosts that use SELinux.
 If your Docker-compatible runtime reports that `:z` is invalid, remove only `:z` and keep the rest of the mount.

 The published image includes the core dependencies but not the optional `legacy-oauth` or Chromium browser extras.
 Anonymous web-player metadata works without Spotipy.
-The default container setup asks you to enter `sp_dc` privately because the container cannot read cookies from an unmounted host browser profile.
+Firefox works inside a container when its cookie database is mounted read-only for the import command.
+Chrome, Brave and Chromium need the host password service to decrypt cookies.
+A container cannot use that service.
+See [Container Operation](usage.md#import-firefox-into-container-authentication) for the complete Firefox commands.
+Hidden `sp_dc` entry remains available as a fallback.

 <a id="build-docker-locally"></a>
 ### Build the Docker Image Locally